-The measured amplitude and delay of the emission-line response to continuum variations is determined by the local gas physics, the BLR geometry and the characteristics of the driving ionizing continuum ( $T{\rm char}$ , $T{\rm dur}$ and $\Delta t$ ).
-The role of the local gas physics in determining the emission-line responsivity has been explored in Korista & Goad (2004).
+The measured amplitude and delay of the emission-line response to continuum variations is determined by the local gas physics, the BLR geometry and the characteristics of the driving ionising continuum ( $T{char}$ , $T{dur}$ and $\Delta t$ ).
+The role of the local gas physics in determining the emission-line responsivity has been explored in Korista and Goad (2004).
 Here, we focus on the remaining aforementioned effects which act to modify the local emission-line responsivity.

 We have demonstrated two independent methods for the determination of the effective emission-line responsivity $\eta{\rm eff}$ each with similar accuracy.
-The standard approach using the logarithmic slope of the relation between the continuum-emission-line fluxes d log $f{line}$ /d log $f{cont}$ , is more difficult to determine, requiring a correction for the continuum-emission-line delay and normally involves interpolating on one of the light curves.
-The second method is far simpler to implement and requires only the determination of the ratio of the fractional variance of the line to the fractional variance of the continuum $F{\text{var}}(\text{line})/F{\text{var}}(\text{cont})$ .
-Indeed for the latter, continuum and emission-line data need not be contemporaneous, though the dependence of responsivity on continuum level is lost (the latter may in part be recovered by investigating the variability of the continuum and emission-line light curves as a function of continuum state).
-Both methods require a suitable correction for contaminating non-variable components in the line (from contaminating narrow mission-lines) and continuum (from the host galaxy).
+The standard approach using the logarithmic slope of the relation between the continuum- emission-line fluxes $d \log f{\rm line}/d \log f{\rm cont}$ , is more difficult to determine, requiring a correction for the continuum- emission-line delay and normally involves interpolating on one of the light-curves.
+The second method is far simpler to implement and requires only the determination of the ratio of the fractional variance of the line to the fractional variance of the continuum $F{\rm var}({\rm line})/F{\rm var}({\rm cont})$ .
+Indeed for the latter, continuum and emission-line data need not be contemporaneous, though the dependence of responsivity on continuum level is lost (the latter may in part be recovered by investigating the variability of the continuum and emission-line light-curves as a function of continuum state).
+Both methods require a suitable correction for contaminating non-variable components in the line (from contaminating narrow missionlines) and continuum (from the host galaxy).

 Importantly, our simulations indicate that light-curve duration plays an important role in the determination of the effective emission-line responsivity $\eta{\rm eff}$ , and a similar effect is found for the continuum emission-line delay.
-For short observing campaigns, the measured value of $\eta{\rm eff}$ is biased towards smaller values with a larger intrinsic scatter.
+For short observing campaigns the measured value of $\eta{\text{eff}}$ is biased towards smaller values with a larger intrinsic scatter.
 Reduced sampling rates do not affect the measured value of $\eta{\rm eff}$ , though the error on a single estimate increases as the sampling rate decreases.
-This suggests that measuring the 'true' responsivity of a given emission line requires light curves of sufficient duration, typically longer than the ACF of the continuum light curve.
-While noteworthy, the observational bias towards smaller responsivity introduced by a shorter duration campaigns cannot explain the observed inverse correlation between $\eta{\rm eff}$ and continuum level.
-Simulations such as these may be used to inform the design of future intensive RM campaigns.
+This suggests that measuring the "true" responsivity of a given emission-line requires lightcurves of sufficient duration, typically longer than the autocorrelation function of the continuum light-curve.
+While noteworthy, the observational bias toward smaller responsivity introduced by a shorter duration campaigns can not explain the observed inverse correlation between $\eta{\rm eff}$ and continuum level.
+Simulations such as these may be used to inform the design of future intensive reverberation mapping campaigns.